Empowering the Next Generation of Civic Leaders | News | Friends Select School

 Student government leaders spearheaded every aspect of the event, from attending weekly planning meetings and coordinating schedules to managing logistics and leading student volunteers.
 Faculty advisors Pamela McCabe, advancement events coordinator and admission associate, and Steve Greenbaum P’23, ’27, ’29, associate director of educational technology, supported students in the planning process and helped guide the summit.

-“I was motivated to get involved because I saw this summit as an opportunity to learn and also a way of contributing as I was ineligible to vote in this past election,” said student government co-president Kate Gunther ’25.
+“I was motivated to get involved because I saw this summit as an opportunity to learn and also a way of contributing as I was ineligible to vote in this past election,” said student government co-president Kate ’25.
 “I view civic engagement as a step toward progress and a future in which young people like myself will have major roles.
 It requires using your voice or being an active listener, both of which are essential components of leaders and individuals of every age.”

 The summit was emceed by CBS3 reporter Wakisha Bailey and kicked off with a presentation in the Blauvelt Theatre featuring a performance by the Girard College Choir, a team-building activity, and a keynote address by Pennsylvania Secretary of the Commonwealth Al Schmidt.
 Students then participated in workshops led by a variety of community leaders, covering topics ranging from local elections to the history of Indigenous peoples and the role of protest.
 “The workshops were designed to give students a deep dive into the different facets of civic life,” Pam explained.
 “We wanted them to understand that there are many ways to get involved, whether through formal political processes or grassroots activism.”
 Attendees could also unwind with mental wellness activities, including yoga and meditation led by lower school art teacher Dan Deslaurier, and ping-pong games during the lunch break.